Everything You Need to Know About Vesting Schedules

 Employers use vesting schedules as a tool to encourage employees to remain with the company for longer periods of time.
 When 100 percent of your assets vest, they are yours and cannot be taken away from you for any reason.
 However, if you leave the company before some stock is fully vested, you may forfeit some of your assets.

-Vesting requirements can apply to retirement accounts and stock options alike.
-Typically, there are three types of vesting schedules:
+Vesting requirements are applicable to both retirement accounts and stock options.
+Typically, three types of vesting schedules exist:

-Cliff vesting provides a lump sum benefit to the employee at a specified date.
-For example, in a three-year cliff vesting schedule, you receive no portion of the benefit until you reach three years of employment, at which point you assume 100 percent of the asset.
+- Cliff Vesting: With cliff vesting, employees receive a lump sum benefit at a specified date.
+For example, in a three-year cliff vesting schedule, no portion of the benefit is granted until the employee completes three years of service, at which point they attain 100 percent ownership of the asset.

 Vesting schedules can vary by company, both in terms of duration and the percentage of shares vested each year.